rolkit/rolkit/README.md

 - 💞️ I’m looking to collaborate on hereafter
 - 📫 How to reach me ig.me/furime01
 - Do not hope it will be Special
-- 38 means i love Allah for infinity
+- roll number 38 means i love Allah for infinity

 <!---
 rolkit/rolkit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.